Lauren Greenfield: Undergraduate years

-THIN (HBO)
+Thin (HBO)

-Greenfield subsequently directed THIN, a feature-length documentary for HBO, and published an accompanying book with the same title.
-THIN was selected for competition at the Sundance Film Festival in 2006.
-In September 2006, Greenfield received the prestigious Grierson Award for best documentary shown at the BFI London Film Festival.
+Greenfield subsequently directed Thin, a feature-length documentary for HBO, and published an accompanying book with the same title.
+Thin was selected for competition at the Sundance Film Festival in 2006.
+In September 2006, Greenfield received the Grierson Award for best documentary shown at the BFI London Film Festival.
 It also won the Grand Jury Prize at the Independent Film Festival of Boston, the Newport International Film Festival, and the Jackson Hole Film Festival.
-Greenfield received a 2007 Emmy nomination for Outstanding Directing For Nonfiction Programming for her work on THIN.
-In 2020, fiction author Elle Nash wrote a short story about THIN on HARSH Lit Mag.
+Greenfield received a 2007 Emmy nomination for Outstanding Directing For Nonfiction Programming for her work on Thin.
+In 2020, fiction author Elle Nash wrote a short story found in her collection Nudes (2021) named "Thank You, Lauren Greenfield" about Thin on Harsh Lit Mag.

 kids + money

 Greenfield's follow-up short film, kids + money, was selected as one of the top five nonfiction shorts in the world by Cinema Eye Honors 2009.
-The short also won the Audience Award for Best Short Film at the AFI Film Festival 2007, the Michael Moore Award for Best Documentary Film at the 2008 Ann Arbor Film Festival, the Gold Plaque, Documentary:Social/Political from The Hugo Television Awards 2008, and Best Documentary Short at Kids First Film Festival 2008. "kids + money" was also selected into the Official Shorts Program at the Sundance Film Festival (January 2008).
+The short also won the Audience Award for Best Short Film at the AFI Film Festival 2007, the Michael Moore Award for Best Documentary Film at the 2008 Ann Arbor Film Festival, the Gold Plaque, Documentary:Social/Political from The Hugo Television Awards 2008, and Best Documentary Short at Kids First Film Festival 2008. kids + money was also selected into the Official Shorts Program at the Sundance Film Festival (January 2008).
 The 32-minute film includes interviews with Los Angeles teenagers on the subject of money and how it affects their lives.
-HBO licensed North American broadcast rights to "kids + money", and the film has been distributed internationally.
+HBO licensed North American broadcast rights to kids + money, and the film has been distributed internationally.

 Beauty CULTure

-In February 2011, the Annenberg Space for Photography commissioned Greenfield to direct a short documentary film, "Beauty CULTure", to serve as the central focus of this record-setting "Beauty CULTure" exhibition (May–November 2011).
+In February 2011, the Annenberg Space for Photography commissioned Greenfield to direct a short documentary film, Beauty CULTure, to serve as the central focus of the Beauty CULTure exhibition (May–November 2011).
 Shot in Paris, New York and Los Angeles, the 30-minute film is a critical examination of "beauty in popular culture, the narrowing definition of beauty in contemporary society, and the influence of media messages on the female body image".